mrrafif/mountaincar-safe-rl/README.md

 Reproducible study of three RL agents on `MountainCar-v0`, culminating in **Safe PPO** (a dual-critic PPO-Lagrangian agent that respects a soft proportional speed constraint expressed as a Constrained MDP).
-Companion code for the paper in `paper/main.pdf`.

 ## Project structure